michalc/python-http-signature-server/README.md

 # http-signature-server

-HTTP server agnostic Python implementation of the server side of the [IETF draft "Signing HTTP Messages"](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-00), with [cryptography](https://github.com/pyca/cryptography) the only dependency other than the Python standard library.
+HTTP server agnostic Python implementation of the server side of the [IETF draft "Signing HTTP Messages"](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-00), with no dependencies other than the Python standard library, although [cryptography](https://github.com/pyca/cryptography) would typically be used in client code to verify signatures using a public key.

 > This is a work in progress.
 This README serves as a rough design spec.